Using river & stream flow data

-Many pages also link to the Statewide Water Quality Monitoring Network application showing long-term data from manually collected samples and summaries of water-quality data for those stations.
+Many pages also link to the Freshwater Information Network application showing long-term data from manually collected samples and summaries of water-quality data for those stations.
 Learn more about these data in River & stream water quality monitoring.

 The following information should help you to find data in the Flow Monitoring Network station pages.
 See the video above if you need more help.